 Hitchcock's last film was minor, but was not without its pleasures.
-Barbara Harris has never been bad, even if she hardly typifies the classic Hitchcock leading lady.
+Barbara Harris was never bad in any movie, even if she hardly typifies the classic Hitchcock leading lady.
 We've now lost both Harris and the film's other major female, Karen Black, who died of cancer in 2013.

 Julie Andrews (b.
 October 1, 1935), Torn Curtain (1966)

 Yes, Julie Andrews made a Hitchcock movie.
 A pretty freakin' bad one, but not as bad as Topaz (1969), which didn't really have a proper female lead.
 (Though the still-living Karin Dor's death scene is exquisite.)

 Tippi Hedren (b.
 January 19, 1930), The Birds (1963) & Marnie (1964)

 One of the greatest Hitchcock leading ladies, Hedren has maintained that her career was destroyed by his possessive feelings toward her.
 He did manage to make excellent use of her limited range; her performances in these two at-first-panned films are iconic, IMHO.